Scrid

 snowmelt flooding basements.

-But don’t worry -
+But don’t worry.

-think how good
+Think about how good

-the sun will feel on sallow skin.
+the sun will feel on your sallow skin.

 Seize the spoils of war!